The Greatest Gardens to Visit Across Yorkshire

 stillingfleetlodgenurseries.co.uk

 This wildlife-friendly, family garden close to York is a peaceful spot with a courtyard tearoom and an art space which hosts workshops and special events.
-Lovingly planted over 40 years, it also encourages wildlife to thrive.
-Find unique sculptures in the Rill Garden, see the countless wildflowers in the meadow, and whilst Stillingfleet Lodge is not a rose garden, over the winter of 2022 all the roses here were named and listed and there are more than 50 stunning species to see across the courtyard garden, in the wood and meadow.
-The garden, plant nursery and tearoom will open from 1st April.
+Find unique sculptures in the rill garden, see the countless wildflowers in the meadow, and discover more than 50 stunning species of roses across the courtyard garden, in the wood and meadow.
+More than 45 different species of birds visit in an average season, and almost 300 species of moths have been recorded here.

 Thorp Perrow